spgarcica/rNets/sphinx/source/quick_start/installation.rst

 Installation
 ============

+The source code of rNets is hosted at our
-These instructions will get you a copy of the project up and running on your local machine.
+`Github <https://github.com/spgarcica/rNets>`__ .The following instructions will get you a copy of the project up and running on your local machine.

 .. include:: ../../../README.rst
    :start-after: setup-instructions-start